Slynova-Org/fence/README.md

 The API is easy to use and very fluent.<br>

+> :point_right: In all of these exemples the varialbe `article` is an object that you can find [in the stubs directory of testing](https://github.com/RomainLanz/node-fence/blob/master/tests/stubs/article.js)

 ```javascript
 /**
  * This create a new policy allowing the admin roles